-At the meeting, the findings of the remedial investigation (RI) and the feasibility study (FS) will be presented along with a summary of the proposed remedy.
-After the presentation, a question-and-answer period will be held, during which verbal or written comments may be submitted on the PRAP.
-Written comments may also be sent through March 28th, 2016 to:
+NYS Department of Environmental Conservation Region 6 Attn: Peter Taylor Dulles State Office Building 317 Washington Street Watertown, NY 13601 Phone: (315)785-2511 A public meeting was also conducted.
+At the meeting, the findings of the remedial investigation (RI) and the feasibility study (FS) were presented along with a summary of the proposed remedy.
+After the presentation, a question-and-answer period was held, during which verbal or written comments were accepted on the proposed remedy.